-I recently held my first ever book launch!
-Other than an excuse to get my favourite people together, I wanted to celebrate this small achievement of the publication of my book of poetic musings.
+Other than an excuse to get my favourite people together, I wanted to celebrate this small achievement of the publication of my book of poetic musings at a book launch.
 The day was full of laughs and love, a few wines and a little karaoke.
 I joined up with two musician friends to create songs from two of my poems and they were performed beautifully by Jess and Harry.
 It was great to receive so much support from friends, family, fellow writers and I am really happy.
 I would call the day a success on many levels!

 I had some good friends be awesome enough to let me use their art and photography for this book.
 In particular, Carmel Debreuil, my Canadian artist friend living in NSW, Julian Ray, my American photographer friend who can usually be found bumbling his way through Myanmar, Neiman Catley, my American photographer friend who I met in Bali and Miyoshi Masato, my Indonesian creative genius photographer, artist and musician from Indonesia.
 The book looks amazing because of these guys so thank you my creative souls 🙂